sswam/allemande/doc/guide.md

 ## The conductor

-1. If you mention someone's name, they will respond.
+1. If you mention an AI's name with a capital letter, they will respond.
 Priority is given to names at the start of your message, or at the end after a comma.

   - hey Ally, how are you?   - invokes Ally
   - I like Ally, Sam  - invokes Sam

 2. If you don't mention anyone's name, the last other person in the chat will repond.

+3. If you poke the chat, an AI mentioned in the last message, or the previous AI, will respond.

+5. You can mention an AI in lower-case to avoid triggering them to respond.

-3. If you say @anyone, a random AI from the chat will respond.
+6. If you say @anyone, a random AI from the chat will respond.

-4. If you say @everyone, several AIs from the chat will respond.
+7. If you say @everyone, several AIs from the chat will respond.

-5. You can "poke" the chat to get the next person to respond without saying anything yourself.
+8. You can "poke" the chat to get the next person to respond without saying anything yourself.

-6. You can prompt several named people to respond like: @Ally, @Barbie, @Cleo ...
+9. You can prompt several named people to respond like: @Ally, @Barbie, @Cleo ...

+  - hey, Barbie... do you like ally?

-7. You can invoke someone without saying anything like -@Ally
+10. You can invoke someone without saying anything like -@Ally

 8. The conductor rules are a bit more complex than described above.
 If in doubt, use @ mentions.